 Again in terms of terminology, we use 'spiritual science' and 'initiation' as a modern terms.
 About a century ago much of what was not mainstream was called 'occult' or 'esoteric' knowledge, similarly in olden times the term 'magic' was used instead of esotericism and initiation.

-On this site, we focus on the spiritual science in its most recent version, as brought by Rudolf Steiner (1861-1925).
-This because he brought the largest body of consistent information and knowledge (some 100.000 pages over more than 20 years of lecturing), and especially - he included numerous previous sources of spiritual science of previous ages and time periods, thereby mapping them into a modern framework.
+On this site, focus on the spiritual science in its most recent version, as brought by Rudolf Steiner (1861-1925).
+This is the largest body of consistent information and knowledge (some 100.000 pages over more than 20 years of lecturing), closest to contemporary language and scientific thinking, and especially - includes references and crosslinks to numerous previous sources of spiritual science of previous ages and time periods, thereby mapping them into a modern framework.
 Initially Rudolf Steiner's teachings were coined theosophy, but (for certain reasons) it was renamed to anthroposophy.

 This site however also includes information from the original theosophy, hermetics and other teachers than Rudolf Steiner.
 Examples are the teachings of H.P.
 Blavatsky (theosophy), Franz Bardon (hermetics), as well as Stylianos Atteshlis a.k.a.
 Daskalos (christian esotericism), and Peter Deunov (a.k.a.
 Beinsa Douno).